Written by: Hannah Kimmel

 If that’s the case, here are a few places to find this fabric.

 Fabric.com is the place where I got my fabric.
 In fact, as of right now, it’s still available.
 I was really pleased with the quality and softness of this fabric.
-I would buy from them again (and no, this is not an affiliate link in any way).
+I would buy from them again.

 There are definitely some cute options on Etsy.
 I haven’t personally purchased from Etsy, but if you have or find a favorite shop, please let me know!